kjkszpj/Rock-n-Roll/README.md

 Rock-n-Roll
 ===========

-A stupid app that helps you choose from items.
+A stupid app that helps you randomly choose from items.

 Works for people who is unable to make decisions.